electrode-io/fynpo/README.md

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][daviddm-image]][daviddm-url] [![devDependency Status][daviddm-dev-image]][daviddm-dev-url]

-# fyn - Large Scale NodeJS Development Made Easy
+# fyn - Node Package Manager with unique features

+`fyn` is a super fast Node Package Manager with some unique features such as enhanced npm link and central storage.

-`fyn` is the result of a long pursuit to make developing advanced, large, and complex software in NodeJS easier and manageable.
+It is the result of a long pursuit to make developing advanced, large, and complex software in NodeJS easier and manageable.

 This started out as small experiments for a single goal of better local package installing and linking, but has gradually grown to a fully functional node package manager for the [flat node_modules design].
 It is fast, production quality, and maintains [100% compatibility](#compatibility).